Getting engaged is one of the most exciting passages in life!

 Like with other special events, from birthdays to graduations, documenting these moments through photography is key.

 Once you’ve ‘said yes’ to the big question, a natural next step is to begin the wedding planning process!
 Many couples opt for taking professional engagement photos to help capture the beginning of this upcoming season.

 Since an engagement session also helps to build up your photo options for varied needs leading up to the big day, it’s recommended to take the photos sooner than later.

 And did you hear?
-We’re currently offering a free engagement session!
+We’re currently offering a free engagement session to couples in Texas!
 When you purchase another Joy photo and video package, you can get your engagement photos taken at no additional cost.